programres1/Basic-Installation/README.md

 ##### 🚀 What is git pull?

+👉git pull fetches changes from a remote repository and merges them into the current branch.
+Internally, it is a combination of git fetch and git merge.

 👉 It downloads changes from remote (GitHub) and updates your local branch.
 Simple Meaning is it Bring latest code from remote repo into my current branch.🔍 What actually happens internally

 git pull =git fetch + git merge